Profile picture

 Beyond this, I have an old Youtube channel that I hope to revive soon (contact me for more details).

 This section is about a series of codes to which I have contributed in a major way.
-It is up-to-date as of July 2023.
+It is up-to-date as of June 2025.

 CLASS (Cosmic Linear Anisotropy Solving System) is a C code that aims at solving the Einstein-Boltzmann equations in cosmology at the background level and at first order in perturbation theory.
 I have been a main developer since Dec 2017, and have implemented many of its features, the most notable ones can be found in the main release history on the CLASS webpage.
 Information about installation can be found here and the corresponding github page (for the public version) can be found here.